 About Local Government Emergency Planning

-Emergency management in Washington State is authorized by the laws contained in Ch.
+Emergency management in Washington State is authorized by Ch.
 38.52 RCW.
 The Washington State Military Department Division of Emergency Management administers the state emergency management program.
 State criteria for emergency management funds, workers, organizations, services and plans, and disaster recovery is outlined in Title 118 WAC.

 Each political subdivision is authorized and directed to establish a local organization or to be a member of a joint local organization for emergency management in accordance with the state comprehensive emergency management plan and program (see RCW 38.52.070).
 More specifically, WAC 118-30-040 sets out the responsibilities of political subdivisions: